moisesvidal09/moisesvidal09/README.md

 ## Hi, i am <strong>Moisés! 😃</strong>

-> Software developer with nearly 4 years of experience in the industry.
-Skilled in back-end development using languages/frameworks/technologies such as Java 8, Spring (DAO, Boot, MVC, etc...), SQL, Maven, GIT, JUnit, Docker, Hibernate, Jenkins and Kubernetes/Openshift.
-Proficient in agile development methodologies and experienced in working with distributed teams.
-Looking to leverage my skills and experience to contribute to the development of innovative software solutions.
+> Experienced Senior Software Engineer with over five years of expertise in developing and delivering high-quality, scalable Java-based applications.
+I have a strong background in full-stack development, utilizing technologies such as Java 8/17, Spring Boot, Docker, Kubernetes, and Agile methodologies.
+My career has been marked by a commitment to innovation and excellence, as evidenced by my contributions to digital transformation projects at Celfocus and other leading companies.
+>
 <div>
   <a href = "mailto:moisesvidal09@gmail.com"><img src="https://img.shields.io/badge/-Gmail-%23333?style=for-the-badge&logo=gmail&logoColor=white" target="_blank"></a>
   <a href="https://www.linkedin.com/in/mois%C3%A9s-de-brito-e-silva-vidal-25404a173/" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>